Elektrobit/elos/test/index.rst

 ::

    cd elos
-   ./ci/docker-integration-run.sh    # start test container in a separate terminal PROJECT="elos" ./scripts/run_integration_tests.sh    # inside the container set project variable and run the test runner script
+   ./ci/docker-integration-run.sh -l elos-target          # start test container in a separate terminal ./test/integration/scripts/run_integration_tests.sh -h # inside the container run the test runner script

 When doing this, the result storage path can be configured by setting the enviroment variable ``TEST_OUTPUT`` for the